|Course Length:||3 Years Full-Time|

 World Cinemas: Beyond Europe concentrates on cinema outside Europe.
 Not only will your knowledge of international cinemas be dramatically broadened, but you will also discover the incredible breadth of styles, narratives and motivations in the making of world film.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either FLM1013 World Cinemas: Europe, FLM1016 World Cinemas: Beyond Europe, or WRI1020 Introduction to Scriptwriting.

 FLM2030 Film Genre (20 credits)